Get Involved

 The Hackathon provides a capstone event at the end of the school year.
 It’s a platform that is meant to be fun, engaging, stimulating, creative, innovative, and a little competitive.
 To be successful, participants will need to work with a diverse set of backgrounds, execute on the vision, sell their ideas, and deliver a working product.

-Just as importantly, Hackathons provide a way to network people together with their surrounding communities to and highlight real problems that we need solved.
 Hackathons are a great way to develop a culture of innovation, rapid-prototyping and building technical solutions to common problems.
-And they are a path for success; students are able to add their projects to their digital resumes.
+And they are a path for success; students are able to add their projects to their digital portfolios and resumes, helping students stand out in the job market.
+Whether you’re a programmer, designer, problem solver, entrepreneur, or engineer, this is your chance to build something meaningful and change the world—one hack at a time.

 On-campus internships through the Library